Product

 Risk Assessment Methodologies

-Another important component of your governance program is to ensure that all issue owners employ the same assessment methodology.
+Another important component of your governance program is to ensure that all issue owners employ the same GRC risk assessment methodology.
 This makes your prioritization efforts more efficient, consistent, and measurable regardless of available financial and human resources.

 There are several advantages to establishing a risk assessment methodology that is simple and straight-forward: